mekowalski/streams-client/NOTES.md

 - Eventually hook them up to individual route calls

 - Also need to decide which path to use when using each different component (current idea)
+- All of these components are related to Streams therefore separating them to a different folder helps organize the chaos

 Path | Component
 --- | ---